xHugo21/sensitive-data-detector/proxy/README.md

 - **Risk-Based Blocking**: Configure minimum risk level to block requests
 - **Zero Code Changes**: No need to modify application code or API endpoints

+> [!NOTE]
+> Proxy only analyses prompt data from the role: 'user'.
+This avoids having false positives from system prompts included by external apps.

 ## Installation

 ```bash